learn-co-students/python-variables-readme-data-science-intro-000/README.md

 name.upper()
 ```

-Just like we would recieve that error from calling on number `42` more easily.
-So now, that we are working with variables, you may run into errors where you think a variable is one thing, but really it is something else.
-But it's no big deal.
-We just see what the variable is.
+We receive the same error from calling `upper` directly on the number `42` as we do when we call `upper` on a variable that points to the number `42`.
+So, now that we are working with variables, we may run into errors where we thought a variable is one thing, but it is actually something else.
+Don't worry, this is no big deal.
+We can just check to see what the variable is.

 ```python
 name
 ```

-And make the change.
+Once we have see what the variable is, we can make our change.

 ```python